 Just like any PC or laptop, how much a gaming PC costs depends on your individual budget and needs!
 It can cost anywhere from $300 to $2000, and many people like to occupy a happy in-between at around $500-$700.
 Whether you’re on a budget and pinching pennies or a big shot who wants the best of the best, PC gaming is there for you.
 Check out our How to Build a Gaming PC guide for a more detailed breakdown of pricing tiers.

 For your first time, it can be as long as two-three hours.
-With help or experience, it shouldn’t ever take longer than one hour, especially once you really know what you’re doing.
+With help or experience, it can take as little as one hour, especially once you really know what you’re doing.
 If you take time to prep beforehand by watching videos and reading your manuals, you can shorten the process significantly.

 Not too hard.
 If you follow the instructions and are building in a safe environment, it’s pretty hard to screw up: everything has a set place.
 You won’t accidentally plug your GPU into your CPU slot, for instance.
 If you’re ever in doubt when building, consult your motherboard manual and the manual for the part that you’re attempting to install.
 This will usually clear up any confusion and help you finish up.

 Almost no tools are actually necessary for most builds, but a screwdriver will be a necessity for standoff screws and mounting other components, like your cooler or your drives.
 Your case will often come with thumbscrews to make installing expansion cards easier, as well.

 For a safer building experience, you can optionally invest in tools like an anti-static mat or an anti-static wristband to protect your components from static shock while you’re handling and installing them.
 ESD damage to components doesn’t happen often, but it is likely enough for us to encourage caution when building.